-Goodrich Castle, a ten-minute drive from the Welsh border in Herefordshire, England, has to be one of my favourites[1].
-It's a Norman medieval ruin that played host to an English Civil War siege by Parliamentary forces upon the Royalist forces stationed there.
-Despite not having its defences updated to 17th-century standards, the medieval castle stood up well to direct attacks and artillery was introduced to the conflict, with Parliamentary Army Colonel John Birch commissioning the casting of a mortar called Roaring Meg.
+A found some maths at Goodrich Castle: a ten-minute drive from the Welsh border in Herefordshire, England, it has to be one of my favourites[1].
+It's a Norman medieval ruin (now looked after by English Heritage) that played host to an English Civil War siege by Parliamentary forces upon the Royalist forces stationed there.
+Despite not having its defences updated to 17th-century standards the medieval castle stood up well to direct attacks and artillery was introduced, with Parliamentary Army Colonel John Birch commissioning the casting of a Civil War mortar called Roaring Meg.

 |